A grid-down scenario is a prepper’s worst nightmare. And it is something that preppers and the government share a mutual fear of.

 You have seen how desperate and dangerous a grid-down scenario can make the world we live in.

 It is not the stuff of fantasies either.
-A grid-down scenario is a very real threat for a lot of preppers.
-In fact, it’s a large reason why the prepper movement exists.
+A grid-down scenario is a very real threat to a lot of preppers.
+It’s a large reason why the prepper movement exists.
 And it’s not only preppers and survivalists who are worried and taking actions.
-Western governments regularly trial grid-down scenarios to test their departmental responses and action plans in order to develop counter strategies against the hell that happens as society starts to collapse.
+Western governments regularly trial grid-down scenarios to test their departmental responses and action plans to develop counter-strategies against the hell that happens as society starts to collapse.

 An EMP is the worst-case scenario for any country.
 It doesn’t just disable a country’s grid, it renders almost all electrical items useless and will shut off the grid indefinitely.